A Brief History of Streaming

 Streaming is a broad term, as right now we can stream most, if not all media content.
 However, it was not always like that.
-The term “Streaming” was used in the early 1990s as a better description for video on demand and later live video on IP networks.
+The term “streaming” was first used in the early 1990s.
+It was a better description for video on demand and later live video on IP networks.
 What we consider as “streaming” nowadays was first known as broadcasting.

 In 1881, Théâtrophone, a telephonic distribution system, enabled subscribers to listen to theatre and opera performances over telephone lines.
-Through the 20th century, radio and television became widely available and popular, and became the main source of entertainment for many around the world.
+Through the 20th century, radio and television became widely available and popular.
+They became the main source of entertainment for many around the world.
 Streaming, back at that time, was better known as broadcasting.

 During the late 1990s, users started to have increased access to computer networks and, consequently, to the Internet.
 The early 2000s started a revolution by allowing users to have access to increased network bandwidth, meaning a faster and more reliable internet connection.
 These technological advances facilitated the streaming of audio and video content to computer users.

 2005-2011 – The Modern History of Streaming Starts

 It all started with video streaming through applications such as Windows Media Player and DivX.
 Then, in 2005, YouTube launched and changed the game, allowing streaming right in the Internet browser, without any outside tools.
 It’s the most popular video hosting platform to this day.

 Although it has many competitors, YouTube’s position seems mostly unthreatened.
 Its main selling point was how easy it is to use.
 This allows even complete amateurs to share their videos (funny events, vlogs, video game gameplays and much more) online.
 Some of the most popular gaming channels in YouTube’s early years included Lewis & Simon, Machinima and SeaNanners.